thaovyvle/quizApp/README.md

 View The App Here: https://thaovyvle.github.io/quizApp/

-The app requires users to login or register an account which will require inputs and form validation.
-Users can login with the credentials "test" for the username and "Test1@" for the password.
+# Project Task:

+Create a React Native project with three components and at least 3 screens in an independent repository.

+The three components should be used at least twice across the application with different parameters or route data (e.g. parameters, route params, etc).

+At least one state should be manipulated in a component (no static text or images or elements).

+Each component must also contain some user interface element that changes the state in some way.

+​

+# My Approach:
-A home screen will display buttons for each quiz types: multiple choice, multi-answer, true or false, math problems, and fill in the blank.
-These buttons will take users to the quiz screen where three questions from their selected quiz type will be displayed per screen.

-Once the user answers all the questions, a summary screen will display the correct answers and the user's total score.
+I created a new React Native project called the Quiz App.
+I implemented a login and registration screen requiring inputs and form validation.
+I also designed the app's home screen to display different quiz types as buttons.
+The quiz types will be multiple choice, multi-answer, true or false, math problems, and fill in the blank.
+All the quizzes will have a summary screen at the end to display the correct answers and the user’s tallied score.

+To view the app, you can log in with these credentials:

+        username:     test

+        password:     Test1@